tirelt/IB_cpp/README.md

 The issue has been raised and solved [here](https://groups.io/g/twsapi/topic/build_problem_with_cppclient/99520064).
 We need to install another big decimal library.
 IB comes with their own which is not compatible with `ld`.

-We will install `libintelrdfpmath-dev` instead (developped by intel).
+We will install `libintelrdfpmath-dev` (big decimal library by intel) instead:

 1. Edit the makefile so it uses /libbidgcc000.a instead of libbid.a.